drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 # Scalable order processing with Cosmos DB on Azure

 This sample solution is relevant to organizations that need a highly scalable and resilient architecture for online order processing.
-Potential applications include e-commerce and retail point-of-sale systems, order fulfillment, and inventory reservation and tracking.
+Potential applications include e-commerce and retail point-of-sale, order fulfillment, and inventory reservation and tracking.

 This solution takes an event sourcing approach, using a functional programming model implemented via microservices.
 Each microservice is treated as an stream processor, and all business logic is implemented via microservices.
 This approach enables high availability and resiliency, geo-replication, and fast performance.

-By using Azure services such as Cosmos DB and Apache Kafka, companies can eliminate the undifferentiated heavy lifting of an on-premises or IaaS deployment, while reducing costs and leveraging Microsoft's expertise in globally distributed cloud-scale data storage and retrieval.
+Using managed Azure services such as Cosmos DB and HDInsight can help reduce costs by leveraging Microsoft's expertise in globally distributed cloud-scale data storage and retrieval.
 This scenario specifically addresses an e-commerce or retail scenario; if you have other needs for data services, you should review the list of available [fully managed intelligent database services in Azure][product-category].

 ## Potential use cases